Adwaith66/StoryMaker/README.md

+****Overview****
+The StoryApp workflow begins when a user creates a new job.
+Jobs have names, statuses, and are used to contain the images that will be used in one’s story.
+After creating a job, the individual uploads any number of local images into the client-side application.
+Once they are satisfied, the server asynchronously processes all these images in order to determine an accurate description of them using llama-3.211b.
+In this process, the images are also compressed and stored in S3.
+After all the images are processed, the user can generate a story; this results in the creation of a narrative that combines together the visual elements the user added with a story.
+These are combined together in a pdf, which is downloaded to the user’s directory locally

 ****Setting Up Server****

 This server uses the AWS Lambda Functions and API Endpoints.
 To properly set it up, three layers are required: one for pymysql, reportlab, and